ApiO/jquery.triSwitch/README.md

 Event | Description
 --- | ---
-change | Trigerred each tiem the user click on a checkbox
+change | Triggered each time the user click on a checkbox

 ## License